-I’ve always been haunted by the sea, even before I knew the full story of my grandad, the man who in part inspired How to be Brave.
+I’ve always known I wanted to be a writer.
+I’ve also long been haunted by the sea, even before I knew the full story of my grandad who inspired How to be Brave, the novel that finally got me my book deal.
 I live with my husband on the outskirts of Hull – the UK’s 2017 City of Culture – where from my bedroom window I can almost see the waters of the River Humber, an estuary that inspired The Mountain in my Shoe.
 My children have grown up and left home, so I fill that void with writing.
 It’s filled many voids over the years.

 I remember sitting as a child in my father’s lap while he tried to show me guitar chords.
 He was a musician.
 But my small fingers couldn’t do it.
 I was three.
 His music sheets fascinated me though – such strange language that translated into music.

 My mother taught languages, French and English; I probably inherited her fluency with words.
 I knew from being small that I wanted to write, to make magic as I felt it was.

 I love all forms of writing.
 My short stories have won the Glass Woman Prize, the Eric Hoffer Award for Prose, and the Aesthetica Creative Works competition, as well as shortlisting twice for the Bridport Prize and being published in a variety of UK magazines.
 My first play, Afloat, was performed at Hull Truck Theatre.
 My Hull Daily Mail colmuns garnered love/hate criticism.